- What to Remember When You’re Scared to Travel Alone

-- 15 Things to Do When You’re Waiting in the Hospital’s Emergency Room
+- 15 Ways to Pass the Time While Waiting in the Emergency Room

 What do you do while waiting in Emergency Room (ER) at the hospital?
 Maybe you’re bored and frustrated, or angry and scared, or stressed and hungry — or all six!
 I get it.
 Yesterday I was stuck in the emergency room at the Lion’s Gate Hospital.
 I was alone, but I wasn’t bored.
 I made a list of things to do while waiting; I could see that my fellow patients and their companions were stressed, scared, angry and frustrated.
 And in pain.